ChungChiLee/101-Formulaic-Alphas_AU/README.md

 101 Formulaic Alphas with AU market

 Target Stocks: Australia

+# Goal
+This is an attempt to test the predictivity of alpha factors during two period, before and after these factors were published.
+Reference: "101 Formulaic Alphas".

+# Period
 1st Period: 1, January, 2010 - 1, January, 2015
 2nd Period: 1, January, 2019 - 1, January, 2021

 ************************************************************************************

+# Method
 This is our second attempt to test the performance of the alpha factors based on this paper, "101 Formulaic Alphas".
 The method is as follows.

 Step 1: Read in and clean the price data of the stocks in the Philippine market.
 Then, all the values of 101 alpha factors are calculated.